cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 1. By chart reference and repo URL: helm install – repo https://example.com/charts/ mynginx nginx

-Currently, the plugin support only the first option!
+Currently, the plugin support only the first option.

 * There are helm flags that use files and not specified like: `--ca-file`, if provided under `flags` the path should be a valid path in the manager machine(and not in the blueprint archive).